ineffectualproperty/ineffectualproperty.github.io/_posts/2015-06-02-wow-farming-and-btc-mining.md

 layout: post
 ---

-wow/diablo farming was early version of mining
+wow/diablo farming was early version of mining (proof-of-work)

-exchanges were able to stop these exchanges
+intermediaries (ebay) were able to stop these gold > dollar exchanges

-multi-currency exchange
+distributed multi-currency exchange will change gaming economies